 Afterwards, please try removing the E4 electrodes by hand.
 Replace the electrodes (or tighten them as much as possible by rotating them clockwise by hand if you have an older E4 version).
 Try generating a new recording and see if the situation has been resolved.

-If the issue is not resolved, report the issue to email@example.com, making sure to provide at least one example session ID in the report for efficient service.
+If the issue is not resolved, reach out to our Support (click on the button below) making sure to provide at least one example session ID in the report for efficient service.
 The support team may suggest performing some experiments, following the instructions in this article: E4 data - EDA electrodes test